 Where Do Gerontology Social Workers Work?

-Even though gerontology social workers help a very specific segment of the population, their work environments are surprisingly diverse.
-Depending on your career goals, here are a few places you might work
+Even though gerontology social workers serve a specific population, their work environments are surprisingly varied.

 Assisted Living Communities, Nursing Homes, and Other Residential Facilities